On Tuesday June 25th, China called a halt on all meat products being imported from Canada. But why you ask? This blog will explain everything.

 International trade always comes with uncertainties.
 Events like the ban on meat imports from Canada can throw you off guard.

 Receiving payments from customers overseas, quickly and at an efficient cost, can make all the difference to your international business.
-If you want to receive FREE direct bank payments from US and European customers, look no further than REMITR Collect.
+If you want to receive FREE direct bank payments from US and European customers, look no further than REMITR.

-With REMITR, you can also send business payments for as little as $5, to over 150 countries worldwide – including China.
+With us, you can also send business payments for as little as $5, to over 150 countries worldwide – including China.

 To find out more about stress free payments, get in touch with REMITR today.